Vini-Paixao/README-En_Us/README.md

 <h1 align="center">Hi 👋, my name is Marcus Vinicius</h1>
 <h3 align="center">Junior web developer</h3>

-<p align="justify">I am 20 years old, graduated in 2019 with a Technical degree in Systems Development from Etec Prof. Basilides de Godoy, and currently pursuing a Bachelor’s degree in Systems Analysis and Development.<br> My goal is to create creative and efficient solutions that meet the needs of users and clients, always striving for excellence in code quality.
-In addition, I am open to new opportunities and practices that can enhance my knowledge and experience.</p>
+<p align="justify">I am 20 years old, my goal is to create creative and efficient solutions that meet the needs of users and customers, always seeking excellence in code quality and in addition, I am open to new opportunities and practices that can improve my knowledge and experience.</p>

+- 🎓 Graduated in Systems Development Technician from Etec Prof. Basilides of Godoy.
+- 📚 Studying Systems Analysis and Development at Unip.
+- 💼 Looking for a professional opportunity to improve my knowledge in the area of systems development, as well as learn a lot.

 ###